San Rafael Sensory Learning Programs for Toddlers

 A sensory learning program is a specialized educational approach that focuses on stimulating and developing a child’s sensory processing skills, including touch, taste, smell, sight, and hearing.

-How does a tailored sensory learning program benefit toddlers?
+How does a personalized sensory learning program benefit toddlers?

 What are some examples of activities in a sensory learning program?